20 Best Construction Scheduling Software for 2026 (Free & Paid)

 Pros & Key Features Cons & Limitations

-Unlimited user monthly license fee User interface isn’t designed for large teams or complex projects
+Flat monthly fee with unlimited users Not built for large or complex projects

-Daily logs, job costing and work order tracking Limited resource planning, scheduling and monitoring features
+Daily logs, job costing and work orders Limited resource planning and scheduling

-Free trial available No CPM features; lacks critical path detection and float visualization
+Free trial available No CPM (no critical path or float tracking)

-Integrates task scheduling with customer records and communications No baseline or variance tracking for planned vs actual performance
+Links scheduling with customer data and communication No baseline or planned vs actual tracking

 No free plan